dchrobakjr/Fantasy-Football-Player-Analysis/README.md

  - Salary Heavily Impacts the players Fantasy Points Year over Year
  - WIDE RECIEVERS Are the Highest Scorers
  - Yards and Touchdowns mean nothing to the model
- - New has the most Players with Fantasy Points
+ - New Englad has the most Players with Fantasy Points

  * Could have Removed Rushing yards.